All Episodes

 This is the United States of America, and we are celebrating our independence this week.

-The reason I don't want anybody tampering with the capitalist system, the entrepreneurism that's founded in freedom and ambition and creativity, that lets people fail and fail and fail and try and try and try again until it works.
+And the reason I don't want anybody tampering with the capitalist system, the entrepreneurism that's founded in freedom and ambition and creativity, that lets people fail and fail and fail and try and try and try again until it works.

 The notion that these are the people we need to punish in this country offends me to no end because these are the backbone of the country, the people who make it work.

-And for everybody else, happened to me, it can happen to a whole lot of people.
+It can happen to a whole lot of people.

-Rushlyn Boy, your host for life.
+Rush Limboy, your host for life.

 A brief timeout.

-Windfall Profit timeout, in fact.
+Windfall profit timeout, in fact.

 Export Selection